-This special issue and the concept of VTFNs is the outcome of a working group organised at the XXVIII European Society for Rural Sociology Congress,1 which included 14 lightning talks that embraced a variety of countries and cases and an interactive participatory workshop that laid the foundations of the special issue.
+This special issue and the concept of VTFNs is the outcome of a working group organised at the XXVIII European Society for Rural Sociology Congress, which included 14 lightning talks that embraced a variety of countries and cases and an interactive participatory workshop that laid the foundations of the special issue.
 Beyond delivering a variety of international case studies, the participating authors engaged in joint examination of the different domains of alternative agro-food scholarship and contributed to defining the analytical framework.
 Therefore, the VTFN concept results from the joint effort of all researchers participating in this process.
-An iterative peer-review process and an online workshop were also organised to enhance coherence and synergy among the articles showcase examples of context-specific VTFNs and document their diversity and complexity, leading to an empirically based theorisation of VTFN that delves into their strengths, weaknesses, opportunities and contradictions and the role of structural and contextual influences in shaping them.
+An iterative peer-review process and an online workshop were also organised to enhance coherence and synergy among the articles and validate the concept of VTFNs (for more details, see Reckinger, 2022).
+The individual articles showcase examples of context-specific VTFNs and document their diversity and complexity, leading to an empirically based theorisation of VTFN that delves into their strengths, weaknesses, opportunities and contradictions and the role of structural and contextual influences in shaping them.